 Today was not really the day I wanted to see almost three hours of Ibsen.
-The children had been a bit fussy all day; nothing unusual, just crying at inopportune moments, the older one getting upset about me going out, the little one wanting more milk in the middle of M&S and then regurgitating most of it all over themselves.
+The children had been a bit fussy all day; nothing unusual, just crying at inopportune moments, the older one getting upset about me going out, the little one wanting more of my milk in the middle of M&S, and then regurgitating most of it all over themselves.
 I sometimes think maybe it is flowing too fast.

 They’re both so nice though, and I keep reminding myself of how lucky I am to have them, not that it helps when the dark fears of losing them really come grasping at me in the middle of the night.

 So I was quite upset to find that the Ibsen in question – The Master Builder with Ralph Fiennes at the Old Vic – features the death of two baby twin boys.
 I was about to dissolve in the usual floods of tears at anything involving the death of children, but the cause of their death was so ludicrous that the spell was broken, and it was merely a woman on a stage, wearing a costume and telling a story about things that she deemed in her Norwegian protestant way to be ordained.
 They were supposedly poisoned by their mother’s milk, because she got a fever.
 Given that the play was essentially about Freud and family ties that don’t quite bind, perhaps that was meant to be untrue, and merely a figment of the mother’s or father’s imagination.
 It was a strange sort of play.
 It was an engagingly acted production, although the actress (Sarah Snook) playing the free spirit against the insecure older establishment figure was a little out of her depth.
 She had a good physical presence, but she answered so quickly in dialogue that it never quite seemed like a real conversation.
 I’m sure it was meant to convey spontaneity and vitality, but only lent the master builder more gravity, rather ironically given the ending.